4 Things Most People Don’t Get About Loneliness After 50

 Tools for Living Alone

 I’ve found that by filling my time with activities and people that require mindful attention I have safeguarded my happiness.
 I spend some time meditating to sharpen my mindfulness abilities.
-I spend time doing creative endeavors that put me in the Flow, a state of absorption similar to a meditative state.
+Creative endeavors also put me in the Flow, a state of absorption similar to a meditative state.

 I connect actively with nature, which creates a sense of belonging to something bigger than me, bigger than the vicissitudes of daily living.
 And yes, I spend time with people who can give and take attention and caring.
 Living alone has become a choice, a way to explore myself in ways I never could in a daily partnership.